NazCodeland/headfull-chromium/README.md

 Key environment variables:

 - `APP_PATH`: Working directory for the docker container that houses your Python executable
-- `NODE_EXEC`: The bash command to execute in order to run your control code.
+- `PYTHON_EXEC`: The bash command to execute in order to run your control code.
 Examples include `python main.py` or `poetry run python src/main.py`.
 - `VNC_PASSWORD`: Default password for the VNC server that controls the headfull browser.

 ## Client Code